Ebrahim-Mostafa/TrustWalletAutomation/README.md

 1. Open `WelcomeTest.java class`
 2. Right click one of scenario, then click Run.
-3. Run from the terminal by using the following command `mvn clean test`.
+3. Run from the terminal by using the following command `mvn clean test`:
+   > mvn clean test -Dfile=testNG.xml <br />
+   > mvn clean test -Dfile=CucumberTestRunner.xml
 4. Run from IntelliJ by adding testNG.xml file to the project configuration runner.